 With any of these potential "severe physical use" conditions, an alternate material should be considered, such as powder coating or a secondary material on top of the laminated surface.
-Powder coating is a hard, durable and chemical resistant dielectric coating that can be used instead of or in conjunction with lamination.
-Secondary barrier materials such as FR-4 ( Flame Retardant) or GPO3 (Glass Polyester Laminate, NEMA LI-1) are also common in these conditions.
+Powder coating is a hard, durable, and chemical resistant dielectric coating that can be used instead of or in conjunction with lamination.
+Secondary barrier materials such as FR-4 (Flame Retardant) or GPO3 (Glass Polyester Laminate, NEMA LI-1) are also common in these conditions.

 The choice of the thickness is typically driven by the dielectric requirement, but can also be driven by the physical design of the conductors themselves.
 The flexibility of the insulating material must also be considered.
 Under severe vibration or flexation conditions, powder coating can crack and fail.
 The design may also require the conductor to be formed after being laminated.
-This requires a film that can stretch and bend with the conductor.
-Most films can do this, Nomex is one that cannot.

-Fig. 5: Conductors insulation: a) Simplest and least expensive. b) Insulation is pinched closed and sealed on itself. c) Epoxy filled edges.
+Fig. 5.
+Conductors insulation: (a) Simplest and least expensive. (b) Insulation is pinched closed and sealed on itself. (c) Epoxy filled edges.

-Fig. 6: Bus bar thickness design considerations based on maximum current density J [A/mm].
+Fig. 6.
+Bus bar thickness design considerations based on maximum current density J [A/mm].